Mazagon Dock Shipbuilders: Delhi-class destroyers

 The next class of vessels designed and built by MDL was Project 15 Delhi-class guided-missile destroyers.
 These were powered by gas turbines and displaced 6,200 tonnes.
 The first of the class, INS Delhi, was launched in February 1991 and commissioned on 15 November 1997.
 The second, INS Mysore, was commissioned on 2 June 1999, followed by the last ship in the series, INS Mumbai, on 22 January 2001.

 Shivalik-class frigates

 The 6000-ton Shivalik-class (Project 17) frigates are the first warships with stealth features to be designed and built in India.
-These multi-role, guided-missile frigates have reduced radar signature and have entered service from 2010 onwards.
+These multi-role, guided-missile frigates have reduced radar signatures and have entered service from 2010 onwards.
 At least three of this class have been constructed at MDL.
 The lead vessel of the class was commissioned on 29 April 2010.
 The last ship of the class, INS Sahyadri, was launched on 27 May 2005 and commissioned on 21 July 2012.